North Korea's mystery ship: The curious case of the Hao Fan 6

 With nowhere to go, no port to call home and traveling with no apparent direction, the Hao Fan 6 now seems to be a drifter.

-It's still sailing in circles.
+It's still going in circles.